ashamsilva/AdvML/Assignment 2/index.md

 ## Funtions and Code used for Both Datasets

-Import the necessary libraries and assign StandardScaler() as scale
+Import the necessary libraries and assign StandardScaler() as scale.
 ```Python
 import numpy as np
 import pandas as pd